 Beth concludes our Fruit of the Spirit study with a checklist of activities to keep you grounded in faith.
 Imagine tending to your garden as you apply these activities.

-It is not God’s will for us to be mastered by anything other than Him. -Beth Moore
+It is not God’s will for us to be mastered by anything other than Him. –Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore

-The Sword of the Spirit is to injure Satan, not the body of Christ. -Beth Moore
+The Sword of the Spirit is to injure Satan, not the body of Christ. –Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore

 The blind man was evidence of Hebrews 11:1 -sure of what he hoped for (not falling) and certain of what he could not see (where the sidewalk ends).
 Do you have as much faith as a blind man?